ŇDonŐt You Think He Knows That?Ó

 And so they meet furtively, at the tea room, at other restaurants, at the

-cinema.
+cinema, on country drives.
 These are gentle, decent people, yet caught in a romantic passion that

 lights up the screen even though it never -- as it no doubt inevitably would if